sollidsnake/sharp8/README.md

 # Chip 8 Emulator/Interpreter

 This is a Chip 8 emulator I wrote to learn C#.
-The core is decoupled from the UI, so it's possible to implement it using any UI library.
-For this project I implemented using SFML.
+The core is decoupled from the UI, so it's possible to implement it using any UI libraryu For this project I implemented using SFML.

 ## Build
 To run, `cd` into `src/Sharp8.UI` and run `dotnet run [chip 8 rom file]`.
-You need dotnet 7 runtime.
+You need Dotnet 7 SDK.

 ## Debugging
 - You can set (multiple) breaking points using `-d` or `--debug-at-address`